Primary/Secondary Schools in English

 Limited to children of SHAPE members or other authorized personnel.
 A federated complex with a culturally and linguistically integrated Kindergarten and 10 national sections.
 In the Belgian, German and American sections courses are provided to students between the ages of 2 ½ and 11.
 In the Canadian section, students must be between 2 ½ and 14.

 Modern school with traditional Christian values.
 All faiths welcome and over 60 nationalities represented.
 English-speaking education for students aged 3 to 19.
-American and British-type programs with preparation for American Advanced Placement Programs, American High School diploma, U.S. universities, British O-Levels and the International Baccalaureate.
-Students study French daily starting at age 4; German, Spanish, Dutch and Spanish are optional languages from age 13 on.
-St. John’s has a varied athletic program and competes with international schools across Europe.
+American and British-type programs with preparation for American Advanced Placement Programs, American High School diploma, U.S. universities, and the International Baccalaureate.
+Students study French daily starting at age 3; German, Spanish, Dutch and Spanish are optional languages from age 13 on.
+St. John’s has state-of-the-art arts facilities and a strong, varied athletic program in which it competes with international schools across Europe.
 The school is accredited by the Middle States Association and the European Council of International Schools.
-It is administered by the Sisters of the Faithful Companions of Jesus.
-Boarding with local families can be arranged for Middle School and High School Students.
+Boarding with local families can be arranged for High School Students.

 For children aged 2 ½ to 9 .
 British-type program offering a Nursery School and classes from ages 4 to 9.
 Nursery School is offered five days a week and concentrates on constructive play, verbal stimulus, social development and forming a foundation for primary education.
 British National curriculum is used for primary education.
 75% of pupils are British but the school welcomes students from all countries, nationalities and religions.
 Classes are small and emphasis is placed on the social and emotional well-being of the student in order to enhance overall learning.